/blog

 RED TEAM 2026-05-05 · 9 min read

-The regression corpus we run against every Clampd build: 85 prompt-injection variants, 67 exfil patterns, 56 SQL injection, 55 RCE, 52 LFI, 47 encoding evasion, 45 XSS, 42 SSRF, plus 40 deliberately safe inputs to catch false positives.
+An open LLM red team payloads corpus we run against every Clampd build: 85 prompt-injection variants, 67 exfil patterns, 56 SQL injection, 55 RCE, 52 LFI, 47 encoding evasion, 45 XSS, 42 SSRF, plus 40 deliberately safe inputs to catch false positives.
 Sources: OWASP, SecLists, Garak, Promptfoo, PayloadsAllTheThings, our own.

 Read post →